CGI Product Modelling Services

 Secondly, if you like the look of contemporary high end clean product images (such as those often used in the cosmetics industry) then CGI can achieve sleeker results than traditional photography and retouching.
 Because all the surfaces of your product and the surrounding scene are created from scratch on the computer, they don’t need to be cleaned up and then smoothed out in Photoshop.
 The very clean, almost futuristic look is easily achieved using CGI.

 Thirdly, complex composite images may sometimes be easier to create using CGI modelling, particularly the “floating” multiple instances look seen in images on this page.
 This may help make these images cheaper to create than using traditional methods.

 Fourthly, you might want to create a scene or a background for a product photo that would be complex or expensive to build.
 CGI can be a useful tool for creating backgrounds and styled sets to composite a product photo into.
-The images of the nail polish and the red lipstick and shower gel below are made up of photos of the products combined with backgrounds created using CGI modelling techniques.
+The images of the nail polish, the red lipstick, shower gel and makeup brush below are made up of photos of the products combined with backgrounds created using CGI modelling techniques.